 For tummy troubles, Enfamil has a soy-based formula Enfamil ProSobee for Newborn and Infant stages.
 This is for those little tummies that have gas and fussiness caused by milk-based formulas.
 Similarly, for other fussiness and gassy babies, Enfamil Gentlease for Newborn and Infant stages has been a lifesaver to mothers since it provides all-around nutrition without the bloating or gassiness.

-For babies with CMPA, with Enflora LGG helps manage colic due to cow’s milk allergy.
+with Enflora LGG helps manage colic due to cow’s milk allergy.
 The small proteins help with digestion as well as includes all the key nutrients to help promote proper brain and vision development.